-Chief Architect Of Us National Security Strategy Launches Company To Protect Critical Infrastructure
+Chief Architect Of US National Security Strategy Launches Company To Protect Critical Infrastructure

 "Having seen firsthand the rapidly increasing sophistication of the ways in which our telecom hardware and software are exploited by a variety of actors, we believe a fundamentally different approach is required to ensure the transition to next generation networks is an asset, not a liability," said Jim Penrose, President of SEMPRE and formerly of cybersecurity company BlueVoyant and the National Security Agency (NSA).

-SEMPRE is wholly owned by critical infrastructure and national security investment company American Strategic Investment Partners (ASIP).
+SEMPRE is a portfolio company of critical infrastructure and national security investment company American Strategic Investment Partners (ASIP).
 Spalding, co-founder of ASIP, said, "SEMPRE fits squarely within ASIP's mission by providing critical technologies purpose-built to military-grade standards for the most demanding customers in the world.
 SEMPRE's capabilities are complementary to ASIP's other investments and offer many different avenues of collaboration at the intersection of space, defense, telecommunications and cybersecurity that meet the rapidly converging needs of our customers."

 Media Contact